Programs and Activities

-Join us for a Magic Land of Knights and Wizards this summer.
-Each week will have new focus with different games, crafts and surprises.
+Join us for a Wild West Adventure this summer.
+Each week will have a different focus with varied crafts, sports, and activities:

 Scouts get to participate in raising the American flag and the New Jersey state flag on our camp’s flagpoles.
 Scouts recite the Cub Scout Promise and yell the Cub Scout Motto - Do Your Best!!

 Archery is a popular activity.
 At the archery range, our nationally certified staff teaches proper archery safety and shooting techniques.
 Arm guards are provided for all archers.
 Scouts shoot against against traditional targets at age appropriate distances.
 We even offer compound bows.
 Everyone will be able to earn the Archery belt loop.

 This is always one of the favorite programs for the boys.
 Scouts are instructed on the parts of the gun as well as safety.
 Safety goggles are worn at all times and Scouts are supervised by a certified range officer.
 By the end of the week, Scouts will have successfully fulfilled the requirements for the BB shooting belt loop.
 (View statement on BB Guns at camp).

 Cubmobiles are gravity powered cars that the Cubs race themselves.
 Some have called it a life size pinewood derby.
 Helmets are now provided and required for all racers on our newly finished track.
 Feel free to bring your own bicycle helmet.